ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/02-nightlight.md

 }
 {% endhighlight %}

+If you want to compare your code with the master lab code, you can find it [in the __ThingLabs - Thingy4Windows__ GitHub repo here](https://github.com/ThingLabsIo/Thingy4Windows/blob/master/Nightlight/Nightlight/StartupTask.cs).

 # Run the App on a Device
 As in the previous lab, you will build the application locally and then deploy it to the RPi2 and open a remote debugging session using Visual Studio.